thagreatjoel/TRIVTOL/README.md

-# T-DRONE
-A Drone frame 3d model
+# TDrone - An open source frame with 3D printed mount for flying and racing!